 Below are some projects that homeowners can do on their own, either as a DIY or to save money on the pro’s bill:

 - Removing unwanted fixtures and items.
 Homeowners often feel comfortable removing kitchen or bathroom cabinets, light fixtures, carpeting, tile or moldings to prepare the area for contractors.
 A project that homeowners often do themselves is deck demolition.
-This Old House magazine estimates that removing a 200-square-foot deck yourself costs $450 for dumpster rental and permits, and a fee for dumping the debris.
+Removing a 200-square foot deck yourself would generally cost around $500 for dumpster rental and permits, and a fee for dumping the debris.
 Hiring a pro would cost $600 – $1000 for a small, ground-level deck.